-Table 13: NASC Potential Risks and Mitigation Strategies
+Table 16: NASC Potential Risks and Mitigation Strategies

-Risks Occurrence probability Severity Mitigation Strategies Strategic Objective 1: Ent nancing NASC' s Services t o Enable Sustainable Demand Ineffective certification by Private Seed Certification Entities (PSCEs) Н Н NASC will leverage technology such as the seed tracker to remotely monitor the activities of Private Seed Certification Entities (PSCEs) and ensure effective seed certification.
-Exposure of the seed sector to inferior seeds due to the passage of the African Continental Free Trade Agreement M Н NASC will secure its membership with international seed bodies like ISTA, ISF and UPOV to curtail the likelihood of the importation of low-quality seeds by industry stakeholders.
-Strategic Objective 2: Inc reasing Financi al Sustaina bility Delayed disbursement of statutory allocation from the federal government to NASC Difficulty in raising funds for the Seed Fund М М NASC will strengthen its partnerships with development organizations and donors.
-NASC will structure its use of funds to focus on the implementation of short-term seed project activities prior to investments in capital projects.
-NASC will engage seed companies on the need for a Seed Fund and obtain buy-in from relevant government parastatals and support from development organizations and institutions.
-Strategic Objective 3: Inc reasina Operat ional Effect External interference in NASC's recruitment process M М The HR team will ensure a transparent recruitment system with clear job descriptions and qualifications.
+Risks Occurrence probability Severity Mitigation Strategies Strategic Objective 1: En s Services t o Enable Sustainable Demand Ineffective certification by Private Seed Certification Entities (PSCEs) Н H NASC will leverage technology such as the seed tracker to remotely monitor the activities of Private Seed Certification Entities (PSCEs) and ensure effective seed certification Exposure of the seed sector to inferior seeds due to the passage of the African Continental Free Trade Agreement M H NASC will secure its membership with international seed bodies like ISTA, ISF and UPOV to curtail the likelihood of the importation of low-quality seeds by industry stakeholders.
+Strategic Objective 2: Inc reasing Financi al Sustaina bility Delayed disbursement of statutory allocation from the federal government to NASC Difficulty in raising funds for the Seed Fund M M NASC will strengthen its partnerships with development organizations and donors.
+NASC will structure its use of funds to focus on the implementation of short-term seed project activities prior to investments in capital projects NASC will engage seed companies on the need for a Seed Fund and obtain buy-in from relevant government parastatals and support from development organizations and institutions.
+Strategic Objective 3: Inc External interference in NASC's recruitment process reasing Operat ional Effect iveness The HR team will ensure a transparent recruitment system with clear job descriptions and qualifications.
 All potential recruits including nominated candidates will be subjected to thorough interviews and only the top performers will be recruited.
-Duplicated reporting system across departments at NASC М М NASC will continuously train all staff at the headquarters and regional offices on appropriate reporting procedures using the smart reporting tools.
+Duplicated reporting system across departments at NASC M М NASC will continuously train all staff at the headquarters and regional offices on appropriate reporting procedures using the smart reporting tools.